drush-ops/drush/docs/using-drush-configuration.md

 correspond to config keys.
 For example, to populate the `options.uri` config item, create an environment variable `DRUSH_OPTIONS_URI=http://example.com`.
 This instructs Drush to use your domain name instead of `http://default`.
 As you can see, variable names should be uppercased, prefixed with `DRUSH_`, and periods replaced with underscores.

+!!! note
-Note: For `uri` you need to use a global config location or environment variable, not a site-specific one, since it's used by Drupal to select which multi-site gets bootstrapped.
+For `uri` you need to use a global config location, not a site-specific one, since it's used by Drupal to select which multi-site gets bootstrapped.
+Thats why the `DRUSH_OPTIONS_URI` approach is recommended.

 #### Direnv for multiple code bases